 Another visible effect of Iran's environmental crisis is the drying up of rivers, lakes, and wetlands.
-Lake Urmia in Iran's northwest was once one of the world's largest salt lakes, but during the Rafsanjani presidency, Iran constructed a number of dams that cut off the waterflow to the lake despite the warnings of environmentalists.
-The dams and prevalence of illegal wells has led to the shrinking.of/bake/ Urmia to 5% of its previous volume and contributed to toxic dust storms due to the remaining salt residue.
-Similarly, Lake Bakhtegan, previously Iran's second largest lake, has dried up and turned completely into a salt desert due to the regime's excessive damming of the Kor River, which reduced water flow and increased the river's salinity.
+Lake Urmia in Iran's northwest was once one of the world's largest salt lakes, but during the Rafsanjani presidency (1989-1997), Iran constructed a number of dams that cut off the waterflow to the lake, despite the warnings of environmentalists.
+The dams and prevalence of illegal wells has led to the <a href="https://shrinking.of.com/shrinking communities along its path.
+The river also fed the Gavkhouni wetlands, a 470-square kilometer swamp that was home to a large migratory bird population.
+Drought and political decisions to divert its water to water-intensive factories have largely dried up the Zayandeh Roud in recent years.
+Farming towns along the river have had to cease agricultural activities as a result, impacting the livelihoods of thousands of citizens.
+Formerly lush fields and wetlands have transformed into desiccated, salty fields, leading to increased sandstorms.